-Somethings should be kept simple and pure, no need to mess with them.
-Like this classic Coffee and Walnut Cake.
+Some recipes should be kept simple and pure, no need to mess around with them, like this classic coffee and walnut cake.
 It’s for the purist.

-Light sponge with a little crunch from the walnuts and the fluffiest buttercream frosting with good hit of coffee
+The cake has a light sponge with a little crunch from the walnuts, and the fluffiest buttercream frosting with a good hit of coffee.
+And it’s super easy too.
+The recipe uses just two bowls and literally no culinary skills are involved or needed.

-I haven’t tested with gluten free flour, but I see no reason it wouldn’t work with your favourite 1:1 blend.
+I haven’t tested it yet with gluten-free flour, but I see no reason it wouldn’t work with your favourite 1:1 blend.

 2 cups oat milk or alternative